rpm-software-management/dnf-plugins-core/doc/system-upgrade.rst

     if they are older than what is currently installed.
 This is the opposite of ``--distro-sync``.
 If both are specified, the last option will be used.
 The option cannot be used with the ``offline-distrosync`` command.

+``--poweroff``
+    When applied with the ``reboot`` subcommand, the system will power off after upgrades are completed, instead of restarting.

 ``--number``
     Applied with ``log`` subcommand will show the log specified by the number.